 Hide your caller ID for all calls

 If you want to hide your caller ID for all calls you make, this takes just a few taps on your iPhone.
+Unfortunately, this feature isn’t available on all carriers.
+Currently, Verizon, Straight Talk, and US Cellular do not support it.

 - Open your Settings and select the Phone app.